 - Meet current income/financial need requirements;

-- Be enrolled and making satisfactory academic progress at Carolina;
+- Be enrolled at Carolina and making steady progress toward a degree;

 - Be in compliance with federal financial aid standards and related institutional policies; and

 - Meet the March 1 priority application deadline for financial aid.

 A student who is designated as a Carolina Covenant Scholar as an entering freshman and who continues to meet eligibility criteria may be awarded as a Covenant Scholar until he or she has completed the requirements for a first baccalaureate degree, up to a maximum of nine semesters.
 The maximum number of semesters is prorated for Covenant Scholars who enter Carolina as transfer students.